How can I open data from an inaccessible external drive?

 Copy files from incompatible drives formatted in Windows, macOS, Linux, Unix, BSD

-SysDev Laboratories recommends UFS Explorer and Recovery Explorer as handy software solutions for users who need work with data located on external drives formatted in a non-compatible environment.
+SysDev Laboratories recommends UFS Explorer and Recovery Explorer as handy software solutions for users who need to work with data located on external drives formatted in a non-compatible environment.
 Supporting a wide range of file systems of Windows, macOS, Linux and Unix/BSD, the software will immediately enable you to access and copy the files, no matter what storage they are found on, while that the original file system structure won’t be corrupted or altered in any way.